sunpho84/e-snort/README.md

 TODO
 ---

+- Remove aliver as it is not starting correctly the devices... why!?
 - Spawning expr assignment in the different case, how will we deal with \*=, -= etc?
 Do they have any usage, or should we divert to the =a*b case?
 - Binder